 Below is a close-up of the fearsome mandibles used for crushing and slicing through prey - it will eat or try to eat any animal it can.

 Carabus nemoralis adults are seen mainly in August and September, and are active at night.

 Below is a close-up photograph of the tarsal pads of the male in the photograph above.
 These are on the underside of the first pair of legs.
 Tarsal pads are found in many Carabid beetles, especially those which climb.
 However in other species they are restricted to the males.
 They are thought to help the male cling to the female during mating - which can be prolonged.
 The pads are spongy and made of rows of spoon-shaped bristles.
 All Carabidae have 5 segments to their tarsus.

-Harpalus latus on the left, adults range from 7 - 11 mm long, and has reddish legs.
+Harpalus latus above, adults range from 7 - 11 mm long, and has reddish legs.
 It is a fairly common beetle found in many habitats, but most often seen in woodland or shaded ground under moss, fallen branches and leaf litter.
 It can be seen all year round, but is most common from May - August.
 Unusually for a carabid it feed on plants.